robfairh/design-optimizer/pubs/journal-article-2021/preliminary.md

 [to do] Describe the ANN used in this work

-This work used a feedforward ANN trained using the backpropagation method. cite?
+This work used a feedforward ANN trained using the backpropagation method.

 Inputs and outputs
 The input data for the ANN is an array with labels for the fuel channels.
 The labels determine if a fuel channel hosts a fuel rod or a LBP rod.
-The ANN calculates the power distribution and the keff at BOC and EOC.
+The ANN calculates the power distribution and the keff at EOC.

 ## Genetic algorithms